tarashir/tictactoeAI/README.md

 3) You move first and are 1's, the AI is -1's.
 4) Input the number of the tile youd like to place a 1 in.
-5) The game plays out like normal Tic Tac Toe
+5) The game plays out like normal Tic Tac Toe.